New York appeals judge rejects Donald Trump’s request to delay his April 15 hush money trial

 Trump has suggested on social media that the trial should be moved to Staten Island, the only New York City borough he won in 2016 and 2020.

-Steven Wu, the appellate chief for the Manhattan district attorney's office, said trial Judge Juan M. Merchan had already rejected Trump's requests to move or delay the trial as untimely.
+Steven Wu, appellate chief for the Manhattan district attorney's office, noted that trial Judge Juan M. Merchan had already rejected Trump's requests to move or delay the trial as untimely.

 “The question in this case is not whether a random poll of New Yorkers from whatever neighborhood are able to be impartial, it’s about whether a trial court is able to select a jury of 12 impartial jurors,” Wu said.
 He blamed Trump for stoking pretrial publicity with "countless media appearances talking about the facts of this case, the witnesses, and so on.”